-Spartanburg Water has adopted specific policies and procedures that govern any recreational activities on Lake Bowen.
-These rules and regulations have been adopted to ensure that all users of Lake Bowen conduct their recreational activities in a safe and conscientious manner.
-Before participating in any recreational activities on Lake Bowen, please read through the South Carolina Department of Natural Resources Boating Regulations.
+Spartanburg Water has adopted specific policies and procedures that govern any recreational activities on Lake Bowen and Lake Blalock.
+These rules and regulations have been adopted to ensure that all users of our lakes conduct their recreational activities in a safe and conscientious manner.
+Before participating in any recreational activities on Lake Bowen or Lake Blalock, please read through the South Carolina Department of Natural Resources Boating Regulations.

 - Let someone know where you are going to be fishing or boating and when you will return.

-- Check all personal flotation devices (PDF, i.e. life jackets) and make sure they are in good serviceable condition and are the correct sizes for all passengers (especially children).
+- Check all personal flotation devices (PFD), i.e. life jackets, and make sure they are in good serviceable condition and the correct sizes for all passengers (especially children).

 - Check the weather before you go.